-The 30 Least Visited Countries In The World
+The 30 Least Visited Countries In The World in 2022

 I visited every country in the world from 2007 to 2017, all 197 of them, so then it stands to reason that that journey also included going to the Least Visited Countries In The World.
 But what are they?
 And how was my experience traveling through those least visited countries?
 Well let’s have a look at the 30 least visited countries in the world below.

 Personally, I love traveling to places that haven’t been overrun with tourists so I find lists like these fascinating.
 And I completely relate to other people who want to visit these places, so I hope my brief explanation about traveling through the least visited countries in the world helps.

 Did you know?
 The 30 least visited countries, representing over 15% of the world’s countries, make up LESS THAN 0.1% of all tourism.
 Crazy, right?